Prophecy1306/Base-Dev/README.md

 - Use React hooks (useState) for state management

-- Designe with a modern dark theme using Tailwind CSS
+- Designe with a modern crystal light theme using Tailwind CSS
 ```

 ■ Step 2 :